civo/terraform-provider-civo/docs/data-sources/loadbalancer.md

 - **id** (String) The id of the load balancer to retrieve (You can find this id from service annotations 'kubernetes.civo.com/loadbalancer-id')
 - **name** (String) The name of the load balancer (You can find this name from service annotations 'kubernetes.civo.com/loadbalancer-name')
+- **region** (String) The region of the load balancer, if you delcare this field, the datasource will use this value instead of the one defined in the provider

 ### Read-Only